ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - `POST /access`: Grant user access to an `UploadContext`
   - Requires Data Steward Role
   - Instructs the CRS to create a new claim for each specified user
-  - Request body must contain upload context ID and user ID, plus any other req'd info.
+  - Request body must contain:
+    - `UploadContext` ID
+    - User ID
+    - IVA ID
+    - Any other pertinent information, such as access expiration date.
   - Browsing for and revoking claims can be done through the upcoming Claims Browser

 #### Work Package Service: